-An improvised kind of popular comedy in Italian theaters in the 16th-18th centuries, based on stock characters.
+An improvised kind of popular comedy in Italian theatres in the 16th-18th centuries, based on stock characters.
 Actors adapted their comic dialogue and action according to a few basic plots (commonly love intrigues) and to topical issues.

 - These were worn by players in the Italian theater known as commedia dell'arte, which was popular in the 16th century.